 Head Girl and Boy

-Students at the academy voted for Theo Weiss and Kristie Pattison to become their head girl and head boy in Year 11 FOR 2018-2019.
+Students at the academy voted for Kian Shek and Millie Martin to become their new head boy and head girl in Year 11 FOR 2019-2020.

 The prestigious role of the head boy and girl is to lead the school council and act as the students' representatives on issues that affect you such as uniform, catering, and even interviewing new teachers!
 They are also ambassadors for the school and represent us on trips and at events outside the school.

 Students at Castle View Enterprise Academy have voted the following students to be their House Captains for 2019-20.